DHRUV-CREATES/TOKEN/README.md

     }
 }

-####HOW TO RUN IN REMIX
+# HOW TO RUN IN REMIX
 1. **Create a New File**
-   -In the file explorer panel, click on the "+" icon to create a new file and name it MyToken.sol.
+   - In the file explorer panel, click on the "+" icon to create a new file and name it MyToken.sol.

 2 **Copy the Contract Code**
-   -Copy the simplified contract code provided earlier and paste it into MyToken.sol.
+  - Copy the simplified contract code provided earlier and paste it into MyToken.sol.

 3 **Compile the Contract**
-   -In the Remix sidebar, go to the "Solidity Compiler" tab.
+  - In the Remix sidebar, go to the "Solidity Compiler" tab.
-   -Select the correct version of Solidity (0.8.18 in this case).
+  - Select the correct version of Solidity (0.8.18 in this case).
-   -Click on "Compile MyToken.sol" to compile the contract.
+  - Click on "Compile MyToken.sol" to compile the contract.

 4 **Deploy the Contract**
-    -Switch to the "Deploy & Run Transactions" tab.
+  - Switch to the "Deploy & Run Transactions" tab.
-    -Ensure that the correct contract (MyToken.sol) is selected.
+  - Ensure that the correct contract (MyToken.sol) is selected.
-    -Choose the environment (e.g., JavaScript VM for a quick test).
+  - Choose the environment (e.g., JavaScript VM for a quick test).
-    -Click on "Deploy" to deploy the contract.
+  - Click on "Deploy" to deploy the contract.

 5 **Interact with the Contract**
   - Once deployed, you can interact with the contract using the provided functions (mint and burn).

 Mint Tokens: Use the mint function to create new tokens.
 Enter the recipient address and the amount of tokens to mint.
 Burn Tokens: Use the burn function to destroy tokens.
 Enter your address (or any address with tokens) and the amount of tokens to burn.